MySQL Index Tuning Basics

 level

 The number of rows has been narrowed down to about 4000.
-If you look at key_len, it is 8.
+Looking at key_len, it is 8.

 full_ragain